corrode/corrode.github.io/content/blog/named-parameters-at-home/index.md

 `macro_rules!` is stable Rust.

 I would not reach for a macro just to fake variadic functions.
-But when an API genuinely wants syntax that the function-call grammar does not provide, Rust already has an explicit mechanism for saying:
+But when an API needs syntax that the function-call grammar does not provide, Rust already has an explicit mechanism for saying:

 > This is syntax, not an ordinary function.